 Step 5: Get to drilling!

 Re-position your board so that the corners line up with the edges of the watering trough.
-Put a lot of weight on the board to hold it in place, then grab your ¼” drill bit and start drilling holes.
+Put a lot of weight on the board to hold it in place, then grab your ¼” drill bit (paid link) and start drilling holes.

 (LPT: go slow!
 You’re drilling through an inch of wood and then metal.
 If you’re putting the right amount of pressure on your drill, it should take 10-15 seconds for each hole).